Queen Elizabeth 2: Early careerQueen Elizabeth 2s maiden voyage, from Southampton to New York, commenced on 2 May 1969, taking 4 days, 16 hours, and 35 minutes, at an average speed of 28.02 knots. Upon her arrival to New York Harbour, she was greeted by two Royal Air Force Harrier jets that hovered on each side of the ship. The Harriers were in New York City at the time competing in the Daily Mail Trans-Atlantic Air Race.

 In 1971, she participated in the rescue of some 500 passengers from the burning French Line ship Antilles.

 Later that year on 5 March QE2 was disabled for four hours when jellyfish were sucked into and blocked her seawater intakes.

 On 17 May 1972, while travelling from New York to Southampton, she was the subject of a bomb threat.
 She was searched by her crew, and a combined Special Air Service and Special Boat Service team which parachuted into the sea to conduct a search of the ship.
 No bomb was found, but the hoaxer was arrested by the FBI.

 The following year QE2 undertook two chartered cruises through the Mediterranean to Israel in commemoration of the 25th anniversary of the state's founding.
 The ship's Columbia Restaurant was koshered for Passover, and Jewish passengers were able to celebrate Passover on the ship.
 According to the book "The Angel" by Uri Bar-Joseph, Muammar Gaddafi ordered a submarine to torpedo her during one of the chartered cruises in retaliation for Israel's downing of Libyan Flight 114, but Anwar Sadat intervened secretly to foil the attack.

+On 1 April 1974, the ship suffered power failure due to boiler trouble on a cruise from New York to Puerto Rico and the Virgin Islands.
+Passengers were transferred on to the Sea Venture to Bermuda.
+Among the passengers on board were Kansas City Chiefs head coach Hank Stram and Sonny Jurgensen of the Washington Redskins, attending a football themed cruise.

 She continued the Cunard tradition of regular scheduled transatlantic crossings every year of her service life, crossing on an opposite and symbiotic summer schedule with the CGT's famous SS France (1960) between 1961 and 1974.
 Upon the withdrawal of competing SS France from service in 1974, QE2 became the largest operational passenger ship in the world for a few years, until the France was returned to service as SS Norway in 1980.